-Maintaining good morale in the dispensary environment requires a conscious effort in every tier of operations, from the receptionist and budtenders on up the ladder, including lead budtenders, assistant managers, and managers, as well as the business owner.
+Maintaining good morale with dispensary employees requires a conscious effort in every tier of operations, from the receptionist and budtenders on up the ladder, including lead budtenders, assistant managers, and managers, as well as the business owner.
 While perks and incentives are part of this process, demeanor and daily interaction among all employees is what sets the tone for a positive work environment.
 Employee turnover takes a toll on company resources and capital.
 Placing advertising for new employees and then training them takes time and money—there’s no way around this reality.
 With good morale within the dispensary, there will be a reduction in turnover, budtenders will perform better, and customers will have a better shopping experience.
 Let’s examine some ways to improve morale with improved business practices and day-to-day performance.
 Employee burnout doesn’t have to be an eventuality in a cannabis business.

 Training and Compensation